Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 - Nutrition and Dietetics (includes 150 credits of compulsory Part One courses)

 Advanced entry: Those who have already completed specified qualifications in advance of the minimum entry requirements may be able to complete this degree by undertaking a 120 credit thesis.

 This is a parts-based qualification.
 This means there are regulations around your completion of Part One before progressing to Part Two, etc.

 Courses for this programme

 SubjectsPlease refer to individual specialisation page for a list of courses for your specialisation.

 If you study full-time, you’ll take 120 credits per year or 60 credits per semester.

 The Master of Science is a parts-based qualification.
 That means you must complete the first part, before moving to the second.

-A master’s qualification is normally made up of two parts.
 The first part gives you good knowledge and skills that will help you with the research part of your qualification.
 You must pass Part One before you can progress to Part Two.